Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds: Proposed Method

 \textbf{(C) Supervised branch:} This branch is designed to perform subject classification from the compressed representation $\mathbf{z}$.
 Similarly to $\mathcal{H}_D$, we use a projection head, $\mathcal{H}_C$, to transform $\mathbf{z}$ into a new representation that specializes in classification.
 We found using projection heads to be beneficial to learn a more general representation $\mathbf{z}$, as motivated in~\cite{chen2020simple}.
 After the projection head, a single output layer with a softmax activation function performs the classification task by returning a probability distribution over the classes.

 \textbf{(D) Adversarial branch:} The \ac{aae} architecture leverages a discriminator module to encourage the encoder to produce latent representation distributed according to some prior distribution.

 Given the input tuple \mbox{$(\mathbf{X}_{1:N_f},\mathbf{e}_i)$}, belonging to the known dataset partition $\mathcal{K}$, the key idea is to constrain the encoder to generate a representation $\mathbf{z}$ according to a Gaussian distribution $\mathcal{N}(\boldsymbol{\mu}_i,\mathbf{I}_K)$, where $\mathbf{I}_K$ is the $K \times K$ identity matrix.
 In simpler terms, our primary aim is to shape the probability distribution induced by the encoder, with conditioning arising from label information, leading to samples of different classes being distributed in separate clusters in the latent space.
 This choice grants both good separability of the classes, to reach high classification accuracy in the closed set, and \textit{soft transitions} between clusters, learning smooth semantic representations.
-The adversarial branch is only employed during training and is discarded during inference.
+Notably, the adversarial and unsupervised branches are only employed during training and are discarded at inference time, ensuring a low memory footprint suitable for edge devices.

 Differently from other approaches that leverage conditional information from labels~\cite{sun2020conditional}, we choose to fix the individual means, $\boldsymbol{\mu}_i$, of the Gaussian distributions, instead of learning them along with the network's weights.
 Specifically, we define a one-to-one mapping $f$ between each possible one-hot encoded label, $\mathbf{e}_i$, and the corresponding vector, $\boldsymbol{\mu}_i \in \mathbb{R}^K$, such that $\| \boldsymbol{\mu}_i - \boldsymbol{\mu}_j\|_2 > M$ and $\boldsymbol{\mu}_i \in \mathcal{S}_{M}$, where $\|\cdot\|_2$ is the euclidean norm and $\mathcal{S}_{M}$ is the $K$-dimensional hypersphere of radius $M$.
 This approach allows carefully designing \textit{where} the distributions are placed in the latent space, ensuring that all the space is effectively exploited.
 Hence, it allows the network to only focus on \textit{how} to distribute the latent representations in a smaller region of the latent space.